 Watershed is uniquely situated in a small agricultural valley surrounded by organic farms.
-We have partnered with our neighbors at Dandelion Spring Farm to offer a fellowship program that enables college students who are passionate about ceramic art and organic farming to explore their dual interests during a 2.5 week internship.
+We have partnered with our neighbors at Morning Dew Farm to offer a fellowship program that enables college students who are passionate about ceramic art and organic farming to explore their dual interests during a 2.5 week internship.
 Fellows gain hands-on experience in the running of an art center and an organic farm while greatly contributing to both operations.

 Fellows live in resident artist housing (double occupancy rooms with shared bath facilities) and enjoy meals with Watershed artists and staff.
 They receive free studio space and have unlimited access to the studio in the evenings and on weekends.
 Materials and firing costs are covered by the fellowship.

 The fellowship session occurs in tandem with a Watershed residency session.
 Fellows will have the opportunity to live and work alongside the artists-in-residence, sharing meals and studio space with the group.

 - Current enrollment as a junior or senior in a BFA or BA Program with a concentration in ceramics